mragungsetiaji/mragungsetiaji.github.io/_posts/2018-07-01-psychologist-mastermind.md

 As I progressed in my career as well as my life experiences, I realized that I was embracing much more the intuitive side of interactions rather than systems.
 I charted close to the line between the two and I presume I see the need for systems but I do not want them to rule my thinking.
 That is how dogma gets incubated.
 I then took the test again with my increasing sense of intuition and charted as INTJ.
 I read the write up on the mindset, wiring if you will, and I found a compatibility that was severely missing emotionally with the ISTJ mindset.
 I also found out that the INTJ profile is extremely rare.
 Well, no wonder I can’t seem to find people who act and operate the same way as I do!
 I do also want to say that I chart towards both strategic thinking (as opposed to tactical) and am pretty strong in self-awareness.

-# yes self-awareness especially in public situasion that makes me always scan of all possibilities around me!
+## yes self-awareness especially in public situasion that makes me always scan of all possibilities around me!
-## It required additional core of my mind to running these activity, thats also makes me always waste of enegry so I felt hungry faster than anybody!
+## It required additional core of my mind to running these activity, thats also makes me always waste of energy so I felt hungry faster than anybody!

 These last two aspects are fairly recent in what I have learned about myself and others.
 Strategic thinking, while it is considered a valuable asset I find it confusing to people who do not have it.
 Unfortunately, you can’t really develop it, it is innate.
 It takes patience and a lot of re-explaining.
 Self-awareness, or should I say a lack of it, is very odd to me.
 How can you not implicitly recognize what makes yourself tick???
 I have spent a LOT of energy trying to council or attempt to assuage a person who doesn’t even know that they are in a bad, or good, place or why.
 That is very confounding but at least I now recognize the quirk.